Bogdanj22/Bogdanj22/README.md

 # Hi there, I'm Bogdan 👋

 Welcome to my GitHub profile!
-I'm an aspiring DevOps engineer with hands-on experience in AWS, Terraform, Docker, Kubernetes and CI/CD pipelines.
+I'm an aspiring DevOps engineer with experience in AWS, Terraform, Docker, Kubernetes and CI/CD pipelines.
 Skilled in infrastructure automation, container orchestration, and monitoring solutions.
 Passionate about improving deployment workflows and ensuring secure, scalable environments.

 ## 🛠️ My Skills